Personal Encounter

 Jesus calms the seas with a word in the Gospels; he frees us from our shackles and our worries.
 He reminds us that we have no need for worry: “do not be afraid, for you are worth more than many sparrows” (Mt 10:31).

-So take heart this Christmas season!
-The Prince of Peace invites you to sit with him and receive.
+So take heart!
+Jesus, the King of the Universe and Prince of Peace invites you to sit with him and receive.
 As you pray for world peace, you are also called to cultivate it in your own heart.
 How beautiful it is that, when you rest in Peace himself, your prayers for peace in your family, your nation, and your world mean all the more.

-Colleen Schena is a writer at Relevant Radio with a passion for the stories of disciples moved to action by the Eucharist.
+Colleen Schena is a writer in West Lafayette, Indiana with a passion for the Eucharist and telling stories about the Church’s disciples.